Rare Earth (band): 1970s

 Rare Earth had a number of top 40 hits in 1970–71, including remakes of the Temptations' "(I Know) I'm Losing You" and "Get Ready".
 Each was more successful than the Temptations original, with "Get Ready" being their biggest hit, peaking at number 4 on the US Billboard Hot 100 chart.
 This disc sold over one million copies and received a gold record awarded by the Recording Industry Association of America.

-The group gained a bit of notoriety when it was mentioned dismissively in Gil Scott-Heron's 1970 poem, "The Revolution Will Not Be Televised", which included the line, "The theme song [to the revolution] will not be written by Jim Webb, Francis Scott Key, nor sung by Glen Campbell, Tom Jones, Johnny Cash, Engelbert Humperdinck, or the Rare Earth."
+The group gained a bit of notoriety when it was mentioned dismissively in Gil Scott-Heron's 1970 poem "The Revolution Will Not Be Televised", which included the line "The theme song [to the revolution] will not be written by Jim Webb, Francis Scott Key, nor sung by Glen Campbell, Tom Jones, Johnny Cash, Engelbert Humperdinck, or the Rare Earth."

-In 1971 Richards left due to musical differences, and James, weary of the group's increased touring schedule, also departed.
+In 1971 Richards left due to musical differences and James, weary of the group's increased touring schedule, also departed.
 Ray Monette (guitar) and Mark Olson (keyboards, vocals) joined to replace them.

-The group's hits from late 1970 to early 1972 were "Born to Wander" (number 17), "I Just Want to Celebrate" (number 7), and "Hey, Big Brother" (number 19).
+The group's hits from late 1970 to early 1972 were "Born to Wander" (number 17), "I Just Want to Celebrate" (number 7) and "Hey, Big Brother" (number 19).
 There were no significant hits thereafter.
 Nevertheless, the band continued to record into the 1990s.

 By 1972, Motown had decided to relocate from Detroit to Los Angeles and Rare Earth soon followed suit.
-Persh, however, decided not to make the move and was succeeded in the band by Mike Urso (Persh later died from a hospital staphylococcal infection on January 27, 1981).
+Persh, however, decided not to make the move and was succeeded in the band by Mike Urso.

 NBC reported that, at about this time, the police found "reputed mob enforcer" Joe Ulloa started financing the band, which seems to have resulted in the band members being eventually harassed by "strangers" several years later asking if they were hiding money.